-During 2019, RSU grants comprised a significant component of compensation for executives.
-These RSUs had 100% performance based vesting thresholds as follows: Health & Safety - 10%; All-in Sustaining Cost - 20%; Corporate Growth (based on increase in the Corporation's net asset value ("NAV") - 50%; and Stock Performance (relative to the Global X Silver Miners ETF (SIL), of which the Corporation is a component stock from time-to-time) - 20%.
-The Corporation Growth component may be multiplied 2X based on corporate NAV growth in excess of 200% from March 31, 2019.
-The Corporation expects RSU grants to continue be performance metric based, with a focus on Corporate Growth and Stock Performance.
+During 2020, RSU grants comprised a significant component of compensation for executives.
+These RSUs had 100% performance based vesting thresholds as follows: Corporate Growth (based on increase in the Corporation's net asset value ("NAV") - 50%; Stock Performance (relative to the Global X Silver Miners ETF (SIL), of which the Corporation is a component stock from time-to-time) - 30%; and Retention - 20%.
+The Corporation Growth component may be multiplied 2X based on corporate NAV growth in excess of 200% from June 30, 2020.
+The Corporation expects RSU grants to continue to be performance-metric based, with a focus on Corporate Growth and Stock Performance.